mivaecommerce/Extensions/contact/installation.md

   - Name: `Contact Form`
   - Content: Paste the content from [ctfm_page.html](ctfm_page.html)
 - Ensure the `urls` item is assigned to the page.
+- If you would like to alter either the store email or the visitor confirmation email, there are sections for that with comments.

 ### Add the CSS